Skip to content

 Reebok Nano X Unknown Cons

-The Reebok Nano X Unknown has two fairly big cons that potential buyers should be cognizant of.
+The Reebok Nano X Unknown has two fairly big cons that potential buyers should know.

 Overall, the boot durability is solid, but there is an aspect that consumers should be aware of.
 When pulling the shoe on, buyers should loosen up the laces fully to easily slide them on the feet.
 I didn’t do this one day when putting the shoes on in a rush and had the heel’s material rip on me.